London Fashion Week: Victoria Beckham, Burberry headline

 'VB' on Piccadilly

-Ahead of her homecoming of sorts the 44-year-old mother-of-four recently featured on London's legendary Piccadilly Circus advertising screens, fulfilling a childhood dream.
+Ahead of her homecoming of sorts, the 44-year-old mother-of-four featured on London's legendary Piccadilly Circus advertising screens, fulfilling a childhood dream.

 "When I was a kid my parents would always drive us up to London and show us around Big Ben and Buckingham Palace, and...
-Piccadilly Circus," Beckham told The Daily Telegraph newspaper this week.
+Piccadilly Circus," Beckham told The Daily Telegraph.

+"I remember looking up, thinking 'wow, how cool would that be, to literally see your name in lights.'"

 Naomi Braithwaite, senior lecturer in fashion marketing and branding, Nottingham Trent University, told AFP that Tisci "seems a perfect choice for Burberry."